dmdelorme/sk-plugin-python-epsolar/README.md

+# sk-plugin-python-epsolar
-# This work is based on several other peoples work
+## This work is based on several other peoples work
 https://github.com/riptideio/pymodbus

 https://github.com/kasbert/epsolar-tracer